Juliparodi/super-hero-api/README.md

 ## Security

 Security is a top priority for the Superhero API.
 We use industry-standard security practices to protect your data and ensure the confidentiality and integrity of your requests.
-Our authentication mechanism ensures that only authorized users can access the API.
+All communication between clients and the backend is secured with HTTPS, so every request is encrypted in transit.

+Authentication is handled using JWT (JSON Web Tokens).
+Only users with a valid token can access the API, and each token encodes the user’s role, which is used for authorization.

-- To access our GET resources you will have to authenticate and have the role of USER.
+- GET resources: To retrieve superheroes or search results, you must authenticate and have the role of USER.

-- To access our POST, PUT and DELETE resources you will have to authenticate and have the role of ADMIN.
+- POST, PUT, DELETE resources: To create, update, or delete superheroes, you must authenticate and have the role of ADMIN.

 ## Credentials